-This edited contribution to INMR by T&D expert, Dr. William Chisholm, discusses alternative mitigations, which include re-positioning dampers, inspecting more frequently or selecting other installation configurations.
+This edited past contribution to INMR by T&D expert, Dr. William Chisholm, discussed alternative mitigations, which include re-positioning dampers, inspecting more frequently or selecting other installation configurations.
 It also offers a case study that illustrates how these factors were considered during installation of TLSAs on a 230 kV line as alternative to continuous counterpoise.

 The first successful lightning surge arresters for electric power systems used hollow ceramic insulators, filled with silicon carbide blocks to provide non-linear voltage limiting electrical characteristics.
 The silicon carbide arresters had internal components to quench and interrupt AC power system follow current that normally keeps flowing through a flashover arc.
 The hollow ceramic insulators were sealed with metal plates, providing over-pressure protection but also allowing long-term moisture ingress that shortened service life.
 These arresters were used mainly for protection of equipment.
 Two separate technologies converged to improve the reliability and service life of arresters:

 • The non-linear electrical performance of metallic oxide varistor (MOV) materials was superior to silicon carbide.
 This technology was patented by Matsuoka, working at Matsushita Electric Company, in 1970 and had displaced silicon carbide in many applications by 1980.